-The U.S funeral market is
+The U.S funeral market is currently

-23,000 funeral directors currently offering services in the U.S, but exact
+19,000 funeral directors currently offering services in the U.S, but exact

 numbers prove to be difficult to pinpoint as the profession is regulated